wehlutyk/thesis/content/4-discussion.md

 The fact that it is possible to easily degrade CAT into a code model theory also suggests that integrating it with an approach to meaning might require some amendments.
 We thus see great value in contrasting and possibly combining the two approaches to replace the naive code model that is used in many applications of CAT.
 In practice, attempting to apply these two approaches will also let us explore if the theory must be amended in order to fully take the situatedness of meaning into account.
-^[Anthropologist Tim Ingold, for instance, has argued at length that the whole project of a Darwin-inspired theory of cultural change can only make sense if one accepts a misguided dualism between context-free information on one side and material implementation on the other, a dualism that is encouraged by the computational metaphor of cognition [@ingold_complementarity_1998;-@ingold_transmission_2001;-@ingold_beyond_2004;-@ingold_trouble_2007].
+^[Anthropologist Tim Ingold, for instance, has argued at length that the whole project of a Darwin-inspired theory of cultural change can only make sense if one accepts a misguided dualism between context-free information on one side and material encoding of the information on the other, a dualism that is encouraged by the computational metaphor of cognition [@ingold_complementarity_1998;-@ingold_transmission_2001;-@ingold_beyond_2004;-@ingold_trouble_2007].
 The requirement of being able to compare meanings across situations (so as to analyse their evolution), in particular, would rest on being able to identify information that exists independently of the situation in which it emerged.
 The alternative he proposes is heavily inspired by dynamical approaches to cognition (such as the Enactive approach) and a developmental focus on biology and heredity.
 While we agree that computational approaches to cognition are prone to such dualism, information-processing analyses can also be used as a tool to combine with dynamical approaches, without taking the computational metaphor too seriously.